19 Captivating Spanish Short Stories from Beginner to Advanced

 The story is about an elderly woman who had a vision of her death and begins carefully preparing for it.
 Then she finds that there was an error in the vision she had.

 While the stories in “Doce Cuentos Peregrinos” are fairly short, they do contain quite a few words that may be confusing, so be sure to keep your trusty dictionary and translator handy for this one.

 Augusto Monterroso, a Honduran writer and member of what would eventually be called the Latin American “Boom” generation, was renowned primarily for his humorous and often ironic short stories.

-The story is titled “Míster Taylor” because the main character in this story is an American—a Bostonian, to be exact.
+The story is titled “Míster Taylor” (Mr. Taylor) because the main character in this story is an American—a Bostonian, to be exact.